ArtikLamartik/NimLib/README.md

-# NimLib - A Library made in Nim
+# NimLib - A Standard Library made in Nim

 [***Only works on `Linux` and `BSD`***]